 These documents inform your loved ones, family, and healthcare professionals your wishes relating to your healthcare.
 The Healthcare Power of Attorney allows you to appoint someone to make medical decisions for you in the event you are unable to do so.
 The Living Will allows you to express your desire for artificial means to prolong your life in the event you are in a terminal state.
 The HIPPA Authorization allows someone you choose to have access to your medical records in case the records need to be shared with other healthcare professionals.
 Not having healthcare documents created before a critical time can often lead to the need for an appointment of a guardian through the Court.

 A properly created Durable Power of Attorney is a document that grants certain financial powers to another person called your “Agent”.
-This type of document can be broadly drafted to include many powers, or can be very narrowly focused to only allow the Agent to perform limited tasks, such as close on a piece of real property, etc. The Durable Power of Attorney is an instrument that is often needed in during a critical time of your life.
+This type of document can be broadly drafted to include many powers, or can be very narrowly focused to only allow the Agent to perform limited tasks.
+The Durable Power of Attorney is an instrument that is often needed in during a critical time of your life.
 Not having a Power of Attorney during a critical time can also lead to the need for an appointment of a guardian.